How we use your data is important to us

 Our registered address is Leeds Trinity Students’ Union, Brownberrie Lane, Horsforth, LS18 5HD.

-Data held on our website is stored securely by OneVoice who run our website.
+Data held on our website is stored securely by MSL who runs our website.

 Your rights in relation to your data include the right to be informed, have access to personal information, right to request rectification or erasure, restrict processing in certain circumstances, object to processing and/or lodge a complaint with a supervisory authority.
 Further information on your rights can be found on the ICO website.